* Lawmakers want taxpayer stake in mining boom

 “We are giving our gold and silver for free and don’t even know how much we are giving,” said Udall, whose father, Stewart, was secretary of the Interior during the 1960s and called mining law reform his great unfinished work.

 Lawmakers who have occasionally tried to reform the mining rules have never cleared all the hurdles to pass new laws, as the industry has strong political allies.

 Senate Majority Leader Harry Reid, a Democrat, counts on mining support in his home state of Nevada, and lawmakers say it will be difficult to persuade him to take a bite out of the industry.

-Whether or not mining reform can become law, some lawmakers are ready to target the hundreds of millions of dollars in tax breaks the mining industry claims each year, which they see as an easier political gambit.
+But lawmakers say they may, in the end, go after the hundreds of millions of dollars in tax breaks the mining industry claims each year, which they see as an easier political gambit than seeking royalties.